nanome-ai/nanome-lib/doc/source/plugins.rst

 * ``request_complexes``: Requests a list of complexes by their indices
 * ``update_workspace``: Replace the current workspace in the scene by the workspace in parameter
 * ``send_notification``: Send a notification to the user
 * ``update_structures_deep``: Update the specific molecular structures in the scene to match the structures in parameter.
-Shallow indicates that only top level attributes will be updated, but nested structures will not
+Deep indicates that all nested attributes will be updated.
 * ``update_structures_shallow``: Update the specific molecular structures in the scene to match the structures in parameter.
-Deep indicates that all nested attributes will be updated.
+Shallow indicates that only top level attributes will be updated, but nested structures will not.
 * ``apply_color_scheme``: Apply a color scheme to selected atoms.

 Menus/Stacks